araupontones/MLSS/README.md

 11. **Install fonts in R**

 ## collaborative design
 To ease and motivate a collaborative environment in which different stakeholders, specifically the World Bank, a  [Google Sheet](https://docs.google.com/spreadsheets/d/1S2X-fXJ0hb5r0m5JUury7I7Yqg0IAPmISBec57RQYFU/edit#gid=1069976462) was created.
 The objective of this  [Google Sheet](https://docs.google.com/spreadsheets/d/1S2X-fXJ0hb5r0m5JUury7I7Yqg0IAPmISBec57RQYFU/edit#gid=1069976462) is to allow colleagues to provide information about the content of the dashboard.
 These sheets (school, teacher, and students) contain all the indicators to be displayed by the dashboard, a column to indicate the label to be used, and a description to be displayed when a user select that indicator in the dashboard.
+This sheet also includes a column to indicate the type of variable (binary, continuous, id).
+All these information is used in the dashboard.

 ## Thigs to do